Access to Credit and Household Debt

 Total Debt

-The percentage of individuals in the credit economy with debt in collections is much higher at the state (Texas) level compared to the national level.
-About 37% of Texans have debt in collections compared to 26% among all Americans.
-Texas — along with South Carolina, West Virginia, and Louisiana — has the highest percentage of people with debt in collections in the nation.
+The percentage of individuals in the credit economy with debt in collections has consistently been much higher at the state (Texas) level, since 2017, compared to the national level.
+About 32% of Texans have debt in collections compared to 22% among all Americans.
+Texas — along with Louisiana, South Carolina, and Georgia — has the highest percentage of people with debt in collections in the nation.
 This finding is even more striking since Texas is the second-most populous state.

-Similarly, 37% of people in Harris County have debt in collections, the highest level in Houston’s three-county region.
-About 26% of people in Fort Bend County and 29% in Montgomery County also have debt in collections, which is closer to the national level.
+In Harris County, 34% of residents have debt in collections, the highest level in Houston’s three-county region.
+About 22% of people in Fort Bend County and 25% in Montgomery County also have debt in collections, which is closer to the national level.

 The percentage of individuals in the credit economy with debt in collections has declined nationally and in Texas since 2017.
-Between 2017 and 2022, the percentage of debt in collections fell three percentage points in Fort Bend, five points in Montgomery County, and seven percentage points in Harris County and at the state and national levels.
+Between 2017 and 2023, the percentage of debt in collections fell seven percentage points in Fort Bend, nine points in Montgomery County, and ten percentage points in Harris County.

 This decrease may be due to a combination of (1) the National Consumer Assistance Plan (NCAP) that was fully implemented in 2018 which changed reporting requirements and resulted in 8 million people having collections accounts removed from their credit report6; and (2) federal government action like mortgage and student loan forbearance implemented to mitigate the effects of the pandemic.7 In Texas specifically, the winter storm of 2021 also resulted in a large increase in mortgage forbearance in the state.8